jdodinh/Code-Samples/MIPS/README.md

-#MIPS code sampled
+# MIPS code samples

-The following are some examples of my MIPS code samples.
+### The following are some examples of my MIPS code samples.
 Here is a brief description of what each program does.